Lee Malia: Equipment

+Malia with his signature Les Paul Custom.

 Malia uses a variety of Marshall amplifiers.
 Malia uses a JCM800 with a Marshall speaker cabinet.
 He also owns a Marshall DSL1C, 1960AV and 1960BV, and a Marshall 1936.
 Additionally, he has used an Orange Rockerverb 100 and Rockerverb 50 amp.
 In the past, he used the JCM800 for both clean and distortion but as of 2019, Malia uses the Marshall JTM45 for cleans and the JCM800 for distortion.
 His pedalboard consists of a Boss Boss DD-7 Delay, an RV-5 Reverb, an Electro-Harmonix Cathedral Reverb and a Tube Screamer.
 Along with that, he has two Strymon pedals for delay and reverb.
 On the band's records after Suicide Season, Malia uses a Klon Centaur overdrive pedal, but when performing live, he uses a Fulltone OCD Overdrive, due to the Klon Centaur being "hard to get a hold of," according to Malia.
 He uses an Ernie Ball custom .080-gauge guitar strings.
 On recording There Is a Hell Believe Me I've Seen It.
 There Is a Heaven Let's Keep It a Secret., he used his First Act Custom Sheena guitar, a 5150 rig for distortion and an Orange Rockerverb 100 for cleans.